|

 techniques he applied on Robert Baker in the Fist of Fury, and on Chuck

-Norris in the Return of the Dragon.
+Norris in the Way of the Dragon.
 I had often heard that Bruce Lee

 had taken Wing Chun, but never knew that the hand techniques he had